Paul and His Theology of Apologetics

 Paul and the Book of the Acts of the Apostles

-The book of Acts (of the apostles) as we know it records Paul’s conversion from a Pharisaic Jew to a Christian three times, apparently to thoroughly document the idea that “the voice of Jesus” told Saul (Paul) from out of the blue that he was called by God and chosen as a “vessel” and evangelical missionary of Jesus of Nazareth.
+The book of Acts (of the apostles) was written toward the end of the first century, some 30 to 40 years after Paul had written his epistles and established his extensive theology which had become dominant by the time Acts was written.
+And as we know, Acts describes Paul’s conversion from a Pharisaic Jew to a Christian three times, apparently to thoroughly document the idea that “the voice of Jesus” told Saul (Paul) from out of the blue that he was called by God and chosen as a “chosen vessel” of Jesus.

 Acts 9:1-19 tells how Paul said the conversion happened.
 Acts 22:3-21 says Paul told a Roman officer in Jerusalem about it, and then Acts 26:1-18 says Paul told the Jewish king, Agrippa II, about his conversion and his theology.